YiWangVanier/Programming1/Project/FinalProject.md

 ## Class 7

 A class `Util` locates in a new package `util` which contains

 - Methods:

--
-1. `String toTitleCase(String strIn)` // converts each word in a a string to title case, such as `Yi Wang`, `Computer Science`.
+1. `static String toTitleCase(String strIn)` // converts each word in a a string to title case, such as `Yi Wang`, `Computer Science`.
 You can
    1. simply assume the string `strIn` only contains two words with one space in between,
    2. or you can implement the method for general situation, in this case, `str.split()` method will be used.
    3. All `studentName`, `departmentName`, `courseName` needs to be in title case.

 ## Unit Testing